Luang Prabang, Laos

 November to April is the best time to visit Laos with dry and warm weather, with March and April being the hottest months.
 October and May are also good months to visit with only a bit of rain.
 July to September are the wettest months in Laos.

-Call us on to start planning your vacation to Satri House or take a look at our itineraries to Luang Prabang
+Call us on to start planning your holiday to Satri House or take a look at our itineraries to Laos

 Satri House is a stylish and intimate boutique hotel with just 31 rooms and suites that sit within luminous gardens, lily ponds and shimmering pools.
 The property sits down a quiet lane and is surrounded by local houses; it's not uncommon to see locals playing petanque right outside the hotel.